Myrhaug/TheMinecraftBot-V2/README.md

 ## Description

 This is a small Discord bot that allows you to easily manage your Minecraft server whitelist.
 With this bot, adding someone to your whitelist is as simple as giving them a specific role on your Discord server.
-The bot can be easily configured through the `config.json` file or directly using the `/mc-setup` command in Discord.
+The bot can be easily configured through the `config.json` file.
 It utilizes mcrcon for server communication.

 ## Setup